Form Fields

 <Info>

 Choose Form input when you need specific information in a consistent format.
 Choose Prompt input when users need flexibility in how they communicate with the agent.
+If details are missing, the agent can ask follow-up questions during the conversation.

 </Info>